ID

 Testing Strategy

-• Pipeline (classifier): two new GraphitronSchemaBuilderTest cases ; @asFacet classification success and @asFacet rejection on non-@field bindings.
+• Pipeline (classifier): two new GraphitronSchemaBuilderTest cases: @asFacet populates ConnectionType.facets() correctly, and @asFacet on a non-@field binding is rejected with a specific message.

-• Wiring: assert the synthesised <ConnName>Type.registerFetchers body wires a facets dataFetcher and the *FacetValue TypeSpecs are loadable.
+• Wiring: assert connectionBody wires a facets dataFetcher (and <Conn>Fetchers has the delegate) when the Connection has facets, and the *FacetValue types are loadable.

 • Execution: three Sakila cases as above.

-• Regression: existing filmsConnection* tests unchanged; structural diff confirms fetcher output is byte-identical when @asFacet is absent.
+• Regression: existing connection tests unchanged; structural diff confirms fetcher output and ConnectionResult construction are byte-identical when @asFacet is absent.

 Resolved design decisions